zmap/zmap/README.md

 ![Build Status](https://github.com/zmap/zmap/actions/workflows/cmake.yml/badge.svg)

-> [!CAUTION]
-> Ethical Scanning
->
-> Performing Internet-wide scans can have serious ethical and operational implications.
-While ZMap defaults to usually safe
-> settings, it is your responsibility to ensure that you're a good internet citizen.
-Rules of thumb are to scan at the
-> slowest speed necessary, scan slower if you're scanning a smaller target space, and provide a way for network operators
-> to opt-out.
-More information can be found [here](https://github.com/zmap/zmap/wiki/Getting-Started-Guide#%EF%B8%8F-warning-on-scanning-rate).

 ZMap is a fast stateless single packet network scanner designed for Internet-wide network surveys.
 On a typical desktop computer with a gigabit Ethernet connection, ZMap is capable of scanning the entire public IPv4 address space on a single port in